AdrianTJ/Chess_Analizer/README.md

 * Stockfish engine (included in this GitHub page), can be downloaded at https://stockfishchess.org/download/.
 I recommend building from source, since that worked flawlessly for me.
 * Python packages: os, sys, re, csv, pandas, chess.engine, chess
 * This was built on python 3.9.2, and we have a venv for it, if anyone wants it, I can be reached by email.

+Usage: As is, the program takes in a FEN position as input and returns the dataframe associated with every possible move and its score along with some other information.
+An example call would be